Boeing to upgrade inspections after 737 MAX 9 door plug blows out mid-flight

 After grounding many 737 Max 9 aircraft following the incident, the Federal Aviation Administration and National Transportation Safety Board are investigating.

-News source, The Hill, is reporting this week that Boeing commercial airplanes president and CE Stan Deal sent a memo to employees.
+The Hill is reporting this week that Boeing commercial airplanes president and CE Stan Deal sent a memo to employees.
 In the memo, Deal mentions the company is now planning additional inspections throughout the build process at both Boeing and Spirit AeroSystems.

 Some analysts point out that the door plug that blew out mid-flight is installed at Spirit AeroSystems of Wichita.